amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/warehouse-native-bulk-model-management.md

 ### Why YAML

 A config file is a YAML-based file that customers can use to define their models and upload it to commit changes.
-YAML is a human-friendly format which is easy to read and edit.
-We expect our customers to use code editor or any text editor or even AI to edit the model definition configuration to have the changes they want to make.
+YAML is a human-friendly format that is easy to read and edit.
+We expect our customers to use a text editor or even AI to edit the model definition configuration to generate the changes they want to make.

 ### Supported operations